Doctor insights on:

 Leukemia cause: We don't know for sure.
 Leukemia develops as the consequence of a series of genetic changes in blood cell offsprings.
 These changes alter normal growth and differentiation of the cells, resulting in an accumulation of abnormal, immature blood cells in the bone marrow and peripheral blood.
 Exposure to chemicals, radiation, tobacco, or chemotherapy, infection, etc have been associated with leukemia. ...Read more

 - Talk to a doctor online

-- Can black mold cause cancer?
+- Can mold cause nose bleeds?

-- Can mold cause lung nodules?
+- Can mold cause lung cancer?

-- Can mold exposure cause lupus?
+- Can black mold cause pneumonia?